 Healthcare experience is necessary to meet the NMC requirements.
 This is demonstrated by you submitting an online portfolio of your experience as a healthcare assistant, support worker, voluntary or other caring responsibilities.

 Months of entry

-The programme utilises an enquiry based learning approach which builds on your existing skills for learning and is underpinned by a student centred philosophy.
+The course offers an enquiry-based, person-centred approach, building on your existing skills for learning.
 It also encompasses shared learning with other disciplines and professions, developing your clinical leadership skills and preparing you for practice.

 Course contact details